spicyjpeg/573in1/doc/fpga.md

 only relevant if you wish to modify the source files in the `fpga/src` directory, for instance to add new functionality.

-You will have to obtain and install a copy of Xilinx Foundation ISE 3.3.
-Later ISE releases such as 4.2 (the last one to support Spartan-XL devices) may also work but have not been tested.
+You will have to obtain and install a copy of Xilinx ISE 4.2 (the last release to support Spartan-XL devices).
 The toolchain is Windows only but seems to work under Wine; the installer does not, however it is possible to sidestep it by manually invoking the Java-based extractor included in the installer as follows: